 Beneficial ownership is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security.
-The beneficial ownership of Holdco Ordinary Shares is based on 24,748,965 Bendon Ordinary Shares issued and outstanding, assuming 2,068,438 shares are issued to the former stockholders of Naked in the Transactions and 22,680,527 shares are issued to the former shareholders of Bendon in the Transactions and each outstanding option and warrant of Naked is converted into an option or warrant of Holdco for a like number of Holdco Ordinary Shares.
-The beneficial ownership set forth in the table below also assumes that, prior to the consummation of the Transactions, 21,329 Bendon Ordinary Shares will be issued to certain of Bendon's employees, consultants and advisors, 478 Bendon Ordinary Shares will be issued in capital raising transactions, and 67 Bendon Ordinary Shares will be issued pursuant to anti-dilution rights held by certain of Bendon's existing shareholders and 104 Bendon Ordinary Shares will be transferred by the Principal Shareholders to certain third parties.
-The foregoing issuances will not change the aggregate of 22,680,527 Holdco Ordinary Shares that are to be issued to the former shareholders of Bendon in the Transactions, and therefore will not dilute the ownership of the former stockholders of Naked after the Transactions.
+The beneficial ownership of Holdco Ordinary Shares is based on 148,716,072 Bendon Ordinary Shares issued and outstanding, assuming 10,342,191 shares are issued to the former stockholders of Naked in the Transactions and 138,373,881 shares are issued to the former shareholders of Bendon in the Transactions and each outstanding option and warrant of Naked is converted into an option or warrant of Holdco for a like number of Holdco Ordinary Shares.
 Unless otherwise indicated, we believe that all persons named in the table below have sole voting and investment power with respect to all ordinary shares beneficially owned by them.

 Name and Address of Beneficial Owner (1) Amount and Nature of Beneficial Ownership Percentage of Beneficial Ownership

 Current Directors and Officers:

-Justin Ashley Davis-Rice (2) 4,770,327 19.3%
+Justin Ashley Davis-Rice 15,136,495 10.2%

-Howard Herman 102,387
+Howard Herman 694,667

+Paul Cherny 694,667

-Carole Hochman (3) 423,894 1.7%
+Carole Hochman (2) 2,119,469 1.4%

-Paul Hayes 5,600
+Paul Hayes 28,000

-Andrew Shape 0.0%
+Edward Hanson 0

+[•] [•] [•]%

-All directors and executive officers (5 persons) 5,302,208 21.4%
+All directors and executive officers (6 persons) 18,673,297 12.6%

 Five Percent Holders:

-Victoria Equities Ltd. (4) 8,162,102 33.0%
+Victoria Equities Ltd. 62,583,698 42.1%

-Enares Pty Ltd 1,718,233 6.9%
+Enares Pty Ltd 9,283,960 6.2%

-Alrai Naked Opportunity LLC 1,292,116 5.2%
+Alrai Naked Opportunity LLC 11,657,699 7.8%